-Encumbrance Certificate in Bangalore.
+Encumbrance Certificate (EC) in Bengaluru

 Encumbrance – a mortgage or other claim on property or assets.